COVID-19 Cough Classification using Machine Learning and Global Smartphone Recordings: Data

 \subsection{Dataset Balancing}

-Table~\ref{table:coswara-dataset} shows that COVID-19 positive subjects are under-represented in both dataset.
-To compensate for this imbalance, which can detrimentally affect machine learning~\cite{van2007experimental,krawczyk2016learning}, we have applied SMOTE data balancing during training~\cite{chawla2002smote,lemaitre2017imbalanced}.
-This technique has previously been successfully applied to cough detection and classification based on audio recording \cite{windmon2018tussiswatch}.
+Table~\ref{table:coswara-sarcos-dataset} shows that COVID-19 positive subjects are under-represented in both datasets.
+To compensate for this imbalance, which can detrimentally affect machine learning~\cite{van2007experimental,krawczyk2016learning}, we have applied SMOTE data balancing to create equal number of COVID-19 positive coughs during training~\cite{chawla2002smote,lemaitre2017imbalanced}.
+This technique has previously been successfully applied to cough detection and classification based on audio recordings \cite{windmon2018tussiswatch, pahar2021covidbreath, pahar2021deep}.

 SMOTE oversamples the minor class by generating synthetic examples, instead of for example random oversampling.

-In our dataset, for each COVID-19 positive cough, 5 other COVID-19 positive coughs were randomly chosen and the one with the smallest Euclidean distance from the original cough ${\bf x}^{NN}$ is selected.
-We note the COVID-19 positive class as $\bf{x}$.
-Then, the synthetic samples are created according to Equation \ref{eq:SMOTE}.
+In our dataset, for each COVID-19 positive cough, 5 other COVID-19 positive coughs were randomly chosen and the closest in terms of the Euclidean distance is identified as ${\bf x}^{NN}$.
+Then the synthetic COVID-19 positive samples are created using Equation \ref{eq:SMOTE}.

 The multiplicative factor $u$ is uniformly distributed between 0 and 1 \cite{BlagusSMOTE}.